-Please find below our Academy Development Plan –
+Please find below our School Development Plan –

 Our curriculum has been designed to meet the requirements of the National Curriculum and gives our pupils the widest possible educational opportunities.
 It caters for the development of the whole child with a balance between the academic and creative.
-Children are taught in two classes: Rainbows (EYFS/KS1) and Aldenham (KS2).
+Children are taught in three classes: Oak Tree Class (Reception and Year 1) Birch Tree Class (Year Two and Year Three) and Chestnut Tree Class (Year Four, Five and Six).
 Pupils are taught as individuals, group members and as a class unit, both inside and outside, according to their needs.

 At the heart of our curriculum is a vision inspired by Jesus’ promise of ‘life in all its fullness’